 You can use creative writing prompts with kids in many ways:

 - Pick one and complete a story as a small or large group, allowing each person to write one sentence as you go to complete a whole story together as a group

 - Draw a prompt out of a hat and use that as the basis for your story

 - Have each person come up with a story starter sentence.
 Swap sentences with a partner and start writing

 - Use a prompt to tell a story out loud.

 You can find more ideas at Scholastic Story Starters, The Literacy Shed and Super Teacher Worksheets, and a range of other websites too.
 If you have a younger group, you could also use photos or single words cut from magazines or newspapers for your story prompts.
 Have the children tell the story and write it down for them.

-Creative writing should be fun, individual and flexible in its approach.
-Allow children to explore ideas without any fear of getting it wrong and be gentle with your feedback.
+Creative writing should be fun, individual, and flexible in its approach.
+Allow children to explore ideas without any fear of getting them wrong and be gentle with your feedback.